 Set Your Budget Before You Remodel a Kitchen

-Whenever possible try to make use of the classic work triangle.
+Whenever possible, make use of the classic work triangle.
 Arrange the sink, refrigerator, and stove (the three features used the most) in a triangular pattern.
 This is generally considered to be the most convenient setup because it saves unnecessary steps.

 Kitchen Space Planning